As a school leader you will no doubt, have a vast array of knowledge about leadership styles and how and when to deploy them.

 We all know context is everything and there is no point adopting a democratic leadership style, when the school fire alarm has gone off and the building needs to be evacuated immediately!

-However, I never cease to be amazed when working with school leaders, that out of the six most commonly referred to leadership styles i.e. Visionary, Affiliative, Democratic, Pacesetting, Authoritative and Coaching, the latter is the one that most leaders appear to find the hardest to develop.
+However, I never cease to be amazed when working with school leaders, that out of all the various leadership styles, the coaching leadership style is the one that most leaders appear to find the hardest to develop.
 There are a number of reasons as to why this is so…

 1. The frenetic pace of the school life: The speed at which things need to happen, means that many a time you have to set a fast pace, to get things done.
 So, pace-setting and authoritative styles of leadership lend themselves quite naturally to the role.

 2. Everyone needs to be on board the bus: Everyone has to be in alignment with the school’s vision and goals.
 A school’s trajectory will flounder if there is not a clear sense of purpose and direction.
 Visionary leaders know this and ensure that at key times through-out the school year, they adopt a Visionary style to keep everyone on the bus.

 3. Relationships are the key to school improvement: School Improvement plans are not the key to a school’s success, relationships are.
 It is the relationships that school leaders form with their staff that are important.
 They determine the degree to which adults engage with the school’s priorities and the actions they need to take to move the school forward.
 It is for this reason that most school leaders feel comfortable adopting when necessary, either affiliative or democratic leadership styles.